 Gl4 Vs. Gl5 Gear Oil : What are The Differences?

 The transmission oil change is an essential practice for your vehicle, and you have to get a product with the correct specifications for your vehicle.
-Talking about specifications, we have the GL class under the API grading, which introduces us to gl4 vs. gl5.
+Let’s talk about specifications: the GL class under the API grading introduces us to GL4 vs. GL5.

-Many people want to know about the functionality of these two oils and if you can use them interchangeably.
+Many people want to know about the functionality of these two oils and whether they can be used interchangeably.
 We will provide more information about the oil types to help you navigate this topic.

 What Does GL Stand For In Oil?

 The starting point in the GL4 vs. GL5 discussion is deciphering the meaning of GL.
-It means gear lubricant showing you the designation of the product, which is for the vehicle’s gear unit.
+It means the gear lubricant shows the product designation for the vehicle’s gear unit.
 Under the GL class, you find other oil types with numbers from 1 to 6.

 The GL1 oil does not have any EP additives.
 EP stands for extreme pressure, and the additives improve the oil’s performance in different conditions.
 GL2 oil has fatty materials, while GL3 contains mild EP additives.

-On to the main players of this article, both GL4 and GL5 have EP additives, but the latter has more, translating to a better EP rating.
+On to the main players in this article: both GL4 and GL5 have EP additives, but the latter has more, resulting in a better EP rating.
 Finally, you have GL6, which is suitable for high-offset hypoid gears.

 What is the benefit of additives?
-Some time back, lead was the main additive in gear oils, and it aided in reducing the wear rate of gear sets.
-The result was an excellent performance of the transmission unit and enhanced durability.
+Some time back, lead was the main additive in gear oils, helping reduce gear set wear rates.
+The result was excellent transmission unit performance and enhanced durability.

-However, the lead had adverse effects on the environment, leading to its phasing out in favor of a phosphorous and sulfur mixture.
+However, the lead had adverse environmental effects, leading to its phasing out in favor of a phosphorus-sulfur mixture.
 The combination creates a sacrificial coat on the gear’s metal surfaces, preventing abrasions and shock loads.

 can i use gl4 instead of gl5